Greek Orthodox funeral photography in London - Camden Town

 Capturing such personal moments is an important part of Greek Orthodox funeral photography.
 Even when the images will never be shared publicly, the process of quietly recording them creates a private, lasting record for the family.

-After the private time at the funeral directors, the day continued with the journey to All Saints Greek Orthodox Cathedral in Camden Town.
+After the private time at Levertons, the day continued with the journey to All Saints Greek Orthodox Cathedral in Camden Town.

 Before departure, I photographed the preparation of the horse-drawn carriage, beautifully adorned with pink and white roses, which set a respectful and traditional tone for the procession.